 Windows updates are real pain.
 First Windows will notify that you have system updates.
 When you install them, it will be configured at shutdown time at a pace that even a tortoise can beat.
 You will be told to “preparing to configure Windows, do not shutdown your system” and the wait is eternal.
 And that’s not the end.
 At the next boot, it will again be configuring the updates.
 Moreover, the software and applications installed in Windows provide their updates separately.
 Remember Java, Adobe or iTunes updates pop up?

 Updates in Linux is a like a cool breeze.
 You will be regularly notified that updates are available.
 And these updates include not just system and security updates but available updates for different applications installed.
 Unlike Windows, you won’t have to wait at shutdown or start time.
 Updating in desktop Linux is a matter of one click.

-Actually updating Windows is not all that bad.
-Also, as a note, Windows does not have updates “every single day”. (http://en.wikipedia.org/wiki/Patch_Tuesday).
+Updating Windows is not hard.
+Windows does not have updates “every single day”. (http://en.wikipedia.org/wiki/Patch_Tuesday).

 Switch from Windows to Linux just to save a reboot or two every month, is not worth it in my opinion.

 Switching to a different operating system is similar to moving to another house.
 You don’t just “move”.
 You have a ton of planning, packing, etc. that goes into moving.